becauro/becauro/README.md

 ### printf("Hi ...\n")

- 🤝  I love the Open-source world
+ 🤝  I like the Open-source world

+ :heart: I love Technology

    🎶  I was a multi-instrumentalist musician...